jeffmerrick/typeframe/website/docs/px-88/assembly/case.md

 ## Overview

 This section covers the full assembly of the PX-88 case, including installing the electronics, screen, and keyboard.
-Familiarize yourself with the [electronics assembly](./electronics.md) guide first - there's less detail here as I'm assuming you already have an idea how the electronics all connect.
+Familiarize yourself with the [electronics assembly](./electronics.md) guide first - there's less detail here as I'm assuming you already have an idea of how the electronics all connect.

 ## Keyboard